Guidelines for Communications to Students

 Online communication methods may be created in a variety of forms: MyKSC news item, announcement, and e-mail (broadcast or specific population).
 To request an online communication posting use this online form.

 |For Type of Message||Appropriate Medium|

 |policy and procedural changes*||announcement, news item|

 * e-mail messages for specific populations may be requested.

-MyKSC news items may be found on the main public page for MyKSC; they are public and may be viewed by any visitor to this page.
+MyKSC news items are found on the main public page for MyKSC; they are public and may be viewed by any visitor to this page.
 MyKSC news items have a title with a link to the KSC page where the content/article is already located.

 Announcements in MyKSC may be either public (via the main page and readable by the world) or private (readable only by MyKSC account users and accessible after login).
 They may contain a link to more content found in a keene.edu web page or elsewhere on the web.

 Broadcast E-mail (all current MyKSC account holders)